psycholalia/ticketing-system-test/README.md

 docker-compose down
 ```

-This will stop all containers while preserving your data in the DynamoDB instance.
+This will stop all containers.

 ## Next steps
 Here are some perceived next steps for this application: